 The wine region of Cape Town – also known as the Boland, has been producing wine as early as 1685.
-The Full Day – Winelands Tour will encourage both wine connoisseur and novice alike, to have a good time as well has provide one with an informative overview of the wine making traditions that is uniquely South African.
+The Full-Day Winelands Tour will encourage both wine connoisseur and novice alike, to have a good time as well as provide one with an informative overview of the wine making traditions that is uniquely South African.
 Numerous grapes are grown in the region, such as Chenin Blanc, Shiraz, Pinotage and the Méthode Cap Classique (local sparkling wine).
 The quality of the wine and the beauty of the Winelands is comparable to the vineyards in France and California.

-In Stellenbosch – a small but vibrant town and wine region, 20 minutes outside Cape Town, known to produce world renowned red and dry white wines, explore De Braak (Village Green) – where you’ll find many fascinating and historical buildings worth visiting; especially the VOC Kruithuis built in 1777, where the gunpowder and ammunition was stored when the building was on the outskirts of Stellenbosch, now a small military style museum and also visit the thatched roofed Church of St Mary’s that was built in 1852 – a lovely example of Cape Dutch architecture.
+In Stellenbosch – a small but vibrant town and wine region, 20 minutes outside Cape Town, known to produce world renowned red and dry white wines.
+Explore De Braak (Village Green) – where you’ll find many fascinating and historical buildings worth visiting; especially the VOC Kruithuis built in 1777, where the gunpowder and ammunition was stored when the building was on the outskirts of Stellenbosch, now a small military style museum, you can also visit the thatch-roofed Church of St Mary’s that was built in 1852 – a lovely example of Cape Dutch architecture.
 Coachman’s Cottage and the old Burgerhuis can also be found on De Braak.
 The Tour continues at a Stellenbosch wine estate, where you’ll be guided on a cellar tour, a wine tasting and a cheese tasting.
 The cheeses are said to compliment and highlight the unique flavours in the wines you’ll be tasting.

 - City Orientation